sduenasg/pio_palnagotchi/README.md

 - Nearby pwnagotchis show all nearby units and its signal strength.
 - Palnagotchi gets a random mood every minute or so.

-## Why?

-I don't like to see a sad Pwnagotchi.

-## Planned features

-- Friend spam?